About The Book

 IntersectionAllies: We Make Room For All uses the CLC Collective's expertise in race, immigration and gender studies to illustrate feminist perspectives on social justice for tomorrow’s leaders.
-The book's nine vignettes demonstrate how children's safety concerns are shaped by their other intersecting identities, like gender, class, ability, race, religion, culture, citizenship, and more.
+The book's nine vignettes demonstrate how children's safety concerns are shaped by their intersecting identities, like gender, class, ability, race, religion, culture, citizenship, and more.
 This insight is known in feminist academic and activist circles as "intersectionality," a term coined by critical race theorist Dr. Kimberlé Crenshaw in her legal scholarship about Black women and their encounters with the justice system.

-Throughout IntersectionAllies, we use the first-person perspective in alignment with feminist standpoint theory, as a way to honor the validity of knowledge produced through women's and girls' lived-experiences.
+Throughout IntersectionAllies, we use the first-person perspective in alignment with feminist standpoint theory as a way to honor the validity of knowledge produced through women’s, girls’, and queer people’s lived-experiences.

 There aren’t many heroines, let alone heroines of color, in our media today.
 IntersectionAllies disrupts the status quo through the stories of nine children from diverse backgrounds.